 Ready for Your Road Trip?
 6 Surprisingly Obvious Things you might be Forgetting

 Heading out on the open road?
-Whether you’re settling in for an hour or a day (or even longer), we hope you arrive safe and happy with these road trip tips.
+Whether you’re settling in for an hour or a day (although for your sake we totally hope it's not a day), make sure you arrive safe and happy with our favorite road trip tips.

 Although it might be tempting to head out in the morning or right after work, don’t.
 Leaving during rush hour, no matter how seemingly convenient, is bound to be an exercise in frustration.
 Even if it means leaving an hour later or setting the alarm for an hour earlier, chances are you’ll more than make the time up by not having to sit in traffic with the other thousands of people getting on the road.
 Speaking of which, try to avoid places and times that you know will be slammed – like driving by the mall on Black Friday, or a school as it’s letting out.

 Nothing will compound your stress faster than being stuck in a dirty car.
 In addition to doing the obvious pre-trip prep work, give your car a once-over before you leave – vacuum the carpet, wipe down the dash, clean out your consoles, or spray some Febreeze.
 That way when you settle in, you’ll feel fresh and ready to go instead of immediately claustrophobic and irritated.
 Pro tip?
 Make sure you keep a plastic bag in the car for when you need to throw something out so that trash doesn’t accumulate, and try to empty out any garbage whenever you make a pit stop.
 Don’t you feel better already?

 Have the right hardware